vrathsmill/spotagram_v2/README.md

-An interactive photo wall that plays songs correlated to their pictures.
-Pulled from flickr and spotify apis.
+An interactive photo wall that plays songs from Spotify based on a Flickr photo's title.

-check it out on: spotagram.herokuapp.com
+Check it out on: https://powerful-dusk-44672.herokuapp.com/spotagram.html